 DBS Vickers: High fees for Southeast Asian emerging markets at close to 1%.
 Most trading is done over the phone.
 The upside is that it has implicit backing from the Singapore government via Temasek.
 Not open to Americans.

 Lim & Tan: Very high commission rates at 70-100bps.
 A lot of the trading is done via the platform, but you will need separate accounts for Malaysia, Singapore, Hong Kong and the US.
 Not backed by a major financial institution.
 They appear to trade via Boom Securities, so why not use Boom directly?
 Americans are eligible to become customers.

 Thanks for reading!

 If you enjoyed this post and want to support my research, join 110 others in becoming full subscribers.
-You get access to over 20 Asian stock ideas per year plus additional weekly content.
+You get access to over 20 Asian deep-dives per year plus additional weekly content.
 Check out my previous ideas here.